Vegetarian recipes that will tickle your tastebuds is a sponsored post.

-Keep reading for four of my favorite pasta-free, plant-based recipes thanks to ©2016 text and photography thanks to the uber talented Chris Anca With permission from Race Point Publishing, a member of Quarto Publishing Group USA Inc that will satisfy and delight you and your family from now through the fall harvest and beyond.
+Keep reading for Vegetarian recipes that will tickle your tastebuds.
+I'm sharing four of my favorite pasta-free, plant-based recipes thanks to ©2016 text and photography thanks to the uber talented Chris Anca With permission from Race Point Publishing, a member of Quarto Publishing Group USA Inc that will satisfy and delight you and your family from now through the fall harvest and beyond.
 Seriously though these recipes are perfect for vegans, vegetarians, and those on carb or grain restricted diets – not to mention a great way to finally get the kids to eat their veggies!

 1 15.5-oz (439 g) can organic cooked chickpeas, drained